johertrich/simple_torch_NFFT/readme.md

 - so far only in 1D
 - so far only autograd wrt f/f_hat not wrt basis points
-- oversampled and non-oversampled number of Fourier coefficients should be even
 - autograd not tested yet (probably it contains some typos)
 - more efficient with small cutoff parameters...